Resistance to Aviation SMS

 Final Thoughts on Why Airlines & Airports Need Aviation SMS

-Unless you are in the aviation industry, you are blind to most of the close calls, the bird strikes, and the damaged equipment that occurs daily.
+Unless you are in the aviation industry, you are blind to most of the close calls, the bird strikes, and the damaged equipment that occur daily.
 Aviation passengers are like patients visiting the hospital, completely unaware that doctors "lose" tools, and incorrectly connect body parts and other dirty secrets.
-Pax are mostly unaware of the clear and present dangers existing in our worldwide aviation industry.
+Pax is mostly unaware of the clear and present dangers existing in our worldwide aviation industry.

 In the past several years, we have seen a diminishing rate of aviation accidents in the commercial airline industry.
 Does this mean we have reached ALARP (as low as reasonably practicable)?
 Aviation professionals worldwide agree that we can continue to improve operations and increase safety.
 If you do this correctly, your airline or airport will also enjoy financial benefits and improved operational quality.